 The System Expansion Implementation Plan (SEIP) includes the objective to "Identify (the) Preferred Alternative Early" and notes that "staff will ask the Board to identify the preferred alternative at the end of the alternative development process and prior to starting preparation of draft environmental documents, having considered recommendations on this topic from the Leadership and Stakeholder groups.
 Early identification of the preferred alternative and key project goals will jump-start the public debate about station and alignment decisions, revealing areas of broad agreement as well as areas where project leadership needs to focus problem-solving efforts."
+Identification of an early preferred alternative is integral to the agency's efforts to meet the aggressive project timelines in the ST3 Plan, which assumed the acceleration of the West Seattle and Ballard Link extensions by three years from the dates originally identified in the draft ST3 Plan.
+Based on prior experience with project development timelines, waiting to identify any preferred alternative until after publication of the Draft EIS could extend the project schedule up to 18 months or more.
 The SEIP further notes that "At the initiation of each major capital project, Sound Transit will propose a Partnering Agreement to be executed with project partners" and that "By providing project milestones and establishing partnering agreements, Sound Transit and its partners will have a common understanding of roles, responsibilities and schedule and budget imperatives to ensure timely delivery of capital projects."